Taiwanese Beef Noodle Soup

 2. Heat 2 tablespoons of oil in a large stock pot over medium high heat until the oil starts to shimmer.
 Add the white parts of the green onions, ginger, garlic, and the contents from the bowl with the bean paste and soy sauce.
 Stir fry until fragrant, 2-3 minutes.

 3. Add the meat, 8 cups of water, cooking wine, sugar, and star anise.
-Bring to a bowl while skimming any foam that forms on the surface.
-Once the pot comes to a boil, cover and simmer over low heat for one hour until the meat is soft and the liquid is reduced to 6 cups.
+Bring to a boil while skimming any foam that forms on the surface.
+Once the pot comes to a boil, cover and simmer over low heat for two hours until the meat is soft and the liquid is reduced to 6 cups.
 Remove meat and set aside.

 4. Add up to 6 cups of more water to dilute the concentrated stock to taste.
 Bring to a boil then turn off heat.